andymeneely/project-timber-wolf/scenarios/scenarios.md

 _5 days before The Vault Job.
 You meet The Fence in a diner.
 He's eating a giant omelet and slides folder of papers across the table to you._

 _"Good news!
 I've got a buyer lined up.
 Here's the problem.
 He's a little squeamish about this particular collection.
 Says he needs documented proof that these are authentic.
-Now, unless one of you is forger, we're gonna need to acquire those provenance records from deep within the Gallery archives.
+We're gonna need to acquire those provenance records from deep within the Gallery archives.
 Security is a little heavier down there - watch out for those pressure sensors and for the new long-range thermal imaging system they call the Watchtower."_

 _"**Your objective is to get both documents**.
 But, it also looks like the archives have a set of jewels awaiting appraisal.
 If you bring back one jewel, I'll provide $3k.
 For both, I'll pay you $7k."_